Jul 23, 2014

 It's your chance to visit campus, compose your first-year writing inventory, and meet with representatives from the offices of financial aid, student accounts, student life and housing, academic services, and career services.

-In addition to meeting with members of the CIA community, you will be able to speak with representatives from local banks, Apple Computers, Student Health and Counseling Services, and local art supply stores.
+In addition to meeting with members of the CIA community, you will be able to speak with representatives from local banks, Student Health and Counseling Services, and local art supply stores.

-But your time here in the summer shouldn't be only business, so all first-time college students (regardless of residential/commuter status in the fall) stay overnight in Taplin Residence Hall and socialize with other students in your class.
-This gives you a REAL feel for what it’s like to be a student at CIA.
+But your time here in the summer shouldn't be only business, so all first-time college students (regardless of residential/commuter status in the fall) stay overnight on campus and socialize with other students in your class.
+This gives you a real feel for what it’s like to be a student at CIA.

 Hurry and sign up now for the program dates you prefer to attend, because spaces are available on a first-come, first-serve basis.
 If you cannot attend one of the scheduled dates in July, please contact the Office of Student Life and Housing immediately at firstname.lastname@example.org or call 216.421.7429.